Employ Data Protection Addendum

 2.4.5.
 Assistance.
 Taking into account the nature of the Processing and the information available, Employ will provide assistance to Customer in complying with its obligations under applicable Data Protection Laws (which address obligations with regard to security, breach notifications, data protection impact assessments, and prior consultation).
 Upon request, Employ will provide Customer a list of processing operations.

-2.4.6. and provide the features and functionality to allow Progressive to comply with its obligations
+2.4.6.
+Employ will provide the features and functionality to allow Customer to comply with its obligations

 2.5.
 Deletion of Customer Data.
 Following termination or expiry of the Agreement, Employ, in accordance with the Agreement, shall provide Customer with a copy of the Customer Data and delete the same.
 This requirement will not apply to the extent that Employ is required by law to retain some or all of the Customer Data, or to Customer Data it has archived on back-up systems, which Employ shall securely isolate and protect from any further processing until deletion in accordance with the Agreement, except to the extent required by law.